 There are many different types of jellyfish, not all of which are edible.
 Jellyfish used as food are not poisonous, however, be aware that eating them can cause allergies and anaphylactic shock.

-Jellyfish spoil quickly when left in the open.
-Therefore, you need to pay attention to identify them by their color and smell.
+Jellyfish spoil quickly when left out in the open.
+Therefore, you need to be careful to identify them by their color and smell.
 You should also avoid consuming too much milk to avoid excess aluminum - a substance created when processing jellyfish with alum.
 Too much aluminum can lead to Alzheimer's disease and enteritis.

 Some groups of people should not eat jellyfish, including children under 8 years old, people with seafood allergies, people who have just recovered from illness, people with weak bodies, and people who have had food poisoning.